Disciplinary Actions

 • Failure to make adequate academic progress, including having too many incompletes or exceeding the time allowed for completing degree requirements.

-• Failure to comply with conduct code.
+• Failure to comply with the student conduct code.

 Dismissal